Spencer-Sch/react-practice-course/README.md

 ✅ Lesson 2: The Header - Complete <br>
 ✅ Lesson 3: Creating the footer and the logo - Complete <br>
 ✅ Lesson 4: the sign in form - Complete <br>
-✅ Lesson 5: Sign in users - To Be Continued... <br>
+✅ Lesson 5: Sign in users - Complete <br>

 [Back To The Top](#react-practice-course-learn-by-practicing-2021-edition)